Prandtl-D: Development

-Influence
+Derivative designs

 The Prandtl-D led to the Preliminary Research Aerodynamic Design to Land on Mars (Prandtl-M) program designed for Mars Exploration.
 It has been tested in upper atmosphere of Earth and is designed to take topographic photos of the Martian surface.

 It also has provided a valuable platform for the Weather Hazard Alert and Awareness Technology Radiation Radiosonde Glider (WHAATRR) that will be used for atmospheric weather testing on Earth.

-Museum aircraft
+Surviving aircraft

 In 2019, two of the aircraft, D1 and D3, were transferred to the Smithsonian National Air and Space Museum in Washington, D.C., and California Science Center, Los Angeles, respectively, for their display following a successful review of the program.
 The Smithsonian specifically requested the aircraft because of its innovative proverse-yaw design.